shashikumar04433/DevOps-/AWS/Working_with_RDP.md

   10. Then create a elastic ips ofr creating two different public ips and two private ips .

-  11. Remember there should be two network interfaces for that  & in network interface add new ip address (auto assign) (imp).
+  11. Remember there should be two network interfaces for that  & in network interface add new ip address (auto assign) (imp) then attch that network interface to the instance(ec2).

   12. Then create a target group and load balancer and attch the 3389 port .